Helps your body make white blood cells. This will help prevent infections during cancer treatments (chemotherapy).

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using lithium (Eskalith®, Lithobid®).
-Your doctor also needs to know about all other cancer or radiation treatments you are using.

 Warnings While Using This Medicine